MariusArlauskas/moviesProject/README.md

 // npm run serve

 # In PROGRESS:
-    Need to think of a better way to save movies.
+    Need to think of a better way to save movies. \/ -?
 Add movie ranking to db for each rank it has Movies page:
         user can like movies
         user can ADD movies as watched,planning,dropped (probably in movie dialog)

 # TODO list (fixes or small details):
-    Login problem
-        when loggin in user links in profile bar does not set correctly (probably setting them before getting uid) Movies page:
-        Show title hint only if title is long enaught (??)
-        Movies dialog:
-            add more data about movies (??)
-            add color based score indicator

 # TODO list (new functions):
     Movies page:
         ADD filter
         ADD suggest movie